Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: SUMMARY

-The main difference between central and satellite galaxies within our study is the ratio of SF to quenched galaxies in these groups.
-At $z=0$, approximately 40\% of satellite galaxies are quenched, in contrast to about 10\% for central galaxies.
-This difference significantly influences the accuracy of our classifier predictions.
-Notably, in the satellite group, a larger fraction of quenched galaxies are misclassified as SF compared to the central group, primarily due to the higher prevalence of quenched galaxies in the satellite's training set.
-Consequently, the SF galaxies used to train the regressor also include a higher proportion of quenched galaxies due to classification errors, particularly within the satellite group.
+The main difference between central and satellite galaxies in our study is the ratio of SF to Q galaxies.
+At $z=0$, approximately 40\% of satellite galaxies are Q, in contrast to about 10\% for central galaxies.
+This difference significantly affects the accuracy of our classifier predictions by providing the satellite galaxies a less biased dataset to train on.

-This discrepancy leads the ML algorithm to encounter a considerable number of quenched galaxies, prompting it to lower the output values for each feature in an attempt to optimize performance across the entire training dataset, encompassing both quenched and SF galaxies.
-As a result, this typically leads to under-predicted galaxy features, with more pronounced under-predictions for satellite galaxies than for centrals.

-Addressing this issue could involve developing more robust classifiers specifically for satellite galaxies.
-Our results are generated from tests with several popular ML algorithms and their ensembles, along with both manual and automatic methods for optimizing their parameters.
-While further enhancement could be achieved through a more costly process involving an ensemble of sophisticated ML algorithms with finely tuned parameters (evaluating more significant digits), our current study establishes a benchmark for future research.
-As first in analyzing both satellite and quenched galaxies, we provide a benchmark for subsequent studies aiming to employ fully automated ML models across entire simulations to generate intensity maps, rather than focusing solely on subgroups.
+Addressing this issue may involve developing more robust classifiers specifically for central galaxies by trying to give some weights to both subgroups, making the dataset unbiased.
+Our results derive from tests with several popular ML algorithms and ensembles, including both manual and automated methods for hyperparameter optimization using TPOT.
+While further improvements might be achieved by employing a more extensive ensemble of sophisticated ML algorithms, our current study establishes a baseline for future research.
+As the first analysis of both satellite and Q galaxies, we provide a benchmark for subsequent studies that aim to use fully automated ML models across entire simulations to generate intensity maps, rather than focusing solely on subgroups.

-A critical component of our methodology is the accurate recovery of the mass function, a key metric for intensity mappings.
-ML models typically train more effectively on high-density mid range values but tend to treat both the low and high ends of the distribution as outliers.
-This often results in a narrowing of the predicted mass function.
-To address this issue, we have implemented a novel post-processing correction to add a ``ML scatter bias''.
-This method involves the addition of Gaussian noise to the mass function, specifically aimed at enhancing the representation of the high-mass end of the mass function, which plays a significant role in contributing to the intensity map.
+A critical aspect of our methodology is the recovery of the mass function, a key metric for intensity mapping.
+Conventional ML models often learn best from the high-density mid-range but treat the low and high mass ends as outliers, leading to an artificially narrowed mass function.
+In contrast, our fraction-based approach closely reproduces the true mass function and performs significantly better than the traditional method (\autoref{fig:massfuncz}).